-Big picture presentation of the importance of the method: We revised the Introduction to explicitly state why visual science mapping is important for the study of scholarship in political science, its added value in relation to traditional literature reviews, and the concrete questions it is ideally suited to answer.
+“Big picture” presentation of the importance of the method: We have revised the Introduction section to explicitly explain why visual science mapping is important for the study of scholarship in political science, its added value in relation to traditional literature reviews, and the concrete questions it is ideally suited to answer (see highlighted text above).

-Comparison of alternative methods: We added a new section following the Introduction, entitled “Comparison of Prevalent Techniques,” which compares citation mapping using VOSviewer with alternative methods, highlighting its advantages and added value.
-In this section, we compared citation mapping with other statistical methods like topic modeling, and other citation mapping visualization software.
+Comparison of alternative methods: We have added a new section following the Introduction section titled “Comparison of Prevalent Techniques” (see highlighted text above), which compares citation mapping using VOSviewer with alternative methods, highlighting its advantages and added value.
+In this section, we compare citation mapping with other statistical methods like topic modeling, and other citation mapping visualization software (see highlighted text above).

-Step-by-step citation mapping guidance: We restructured the Data and Methods section, which now opens with a new Step-by-Step Flowchart for Implementing Citation Mapping Research (figure 1 in the revised manuscript).
-In the Data and Method section, we follow figure 1 with a detailed explanation of our approach in each step in the order it appears in the flowchart.
-We also refer readers to a detailed guide that elaborates on each step in Appendix D. Accordingly, we majorly revised Appendix D, which was previously titled “Basic Guide for Using VOSviewer” to the new title “Detailed Guide for Conducting Citation Mapping Analyses.”
+Step-by-step citation mapping guidance: We have restructured the Data and Methods section, which now opens with a new Step-by-Step Flowchart for Implementing Citation Mapping Research (Figure 1 in the revised manuscript).
+In the Data and Method section, we follow Figure 1 with a detailed explanation of our approach in each step in the order it appears in the flowchart.
+We also refer readers to a detailed guide that elaborates on each step in Appendix D. Accordingly, we have made major revisions to Appendix D, which was previously titled “Basic Guide for Using VOSviewer,” and is now titled “Detailed Guide for Conducting Citation Mapping Analyses.”
 The detailed guide that we provide in this revised text includes information on the various options available to scholars in each step of the citation mapping process, and advice on how to choose from these options.

-VOSviewer’s mathematical techniques: in the new section entitled “Comparison of Prevalent Techniques,” we discuss VOSViewer’s mapping and clustering techniques.
-Here we refer readers to sources that provide a detailed description of the mathematical methods behind these techniques, and their advantages over other techniques available in bibliometric science (van Eck and Waltman 2014; Waltman, van Eck, and Noyons 2010).
+VOSviewer’s mathematical techniques: in the new section titled “Comparison of Prevalent Techniques” (see highlighted text above), we discuss VOSviewer’s mapping and clustering techniques.
+Here we refer readers to sources that provide a detailed description of the mathematical methods behind these techniques and their advantages over other techniques available in bibliometric science (van Eck and Waltman 2014; Waltman, van Eck, and Noyons 2010).

-Limitations: In the Data and Methods section, we added text that generally acknowledges the limitations of our approach, and referred readers to a new section on limitations included in Appendix D. This revised Appendix section includes information on dataset limitations, time-intensive tasks, and the possibility of missing relevant articles (“false negatives”).
+Limitations: In the Data and Methods section, we have added text that generally acknowledges the limitations of our approach, and refer readers to a new section on limitations included in Appendix D. This revised Appendix section includes information on dataset limitations, time-intensive tasks, and the possibility of missing relevant articles (“false negatives”).

 It's noted that the classic publication on co-citation by Small (1973) has been absent from the manuscript: